hetvi-1905/Spam_Email_Detection/README.md

 ![Spam_Email_Detection](https://user-images.githubusercontent.com/84613393/236608566-67b3db3e-9e3e-43bb-9cf1-7ac6e3df2c74.png)

 # 🖊 Brief Intro
-This is a small AI tool which on the basis of various features extracted, tell whether the mail inserted is spam or not.
+This is a small AI tool which on the basis of various features extracted, tells whether the mail inserted is spam or not.

 ## 📌 Importance
 Such tools are useful in filtering out unwanted messages, protecting against phishing attacks, improving network security, reducing server load etc.